Toysoft/OpenGD77-/docs/OpenGD77_User_Guide.md

 The only case where the frequency difference will not be maintained is if the TX frequency goes outside of the range of frequencies supported by the radio hardware.

-## Scanning

-The VFO screen has a special scanning mode, which is entered by performing a Long Press on the **Up** arrow button.
-When scan mode is enabled, the display changes to show the lower and upper scan limit frequencies, instead of showing the Tx frequency.

-Initially the scan limits will be set to the current VFO Rx frequency minus 1Mhz to plus 1Mhz.

-Scan limits scan be changed by manually entering both frequencies e.g.

-1 4 4 0 0 0 1 4 8 0 0 0

-To start the scan, use Long press on the **Up** arrow, until the radio beeps.

-When not actively scanning, pressing the **Up** or **Down** arrows performs the normal function in the VFO of increasing or decreasing the frequency.

-Press the **Left arrow** key to reverse the scan direction.
-Press the **Up arrow** to skip over the current frequency and continue the scan.
-Press the **Right arrow** arrow to mark the current frequency as a 'nuisance' frequency, which will be omitted by the scan.

-Pressing any other button will stop the scan

-Long press on the **Down arrow** arrow exists from scan mode.

 ## Transmitting

 During transmission the Talk Timer either counts up or down, depending on whether the channel has a timeout defined.